Run Your Future Trailblazer Challenge

 During the thirty hours in the classroom, the educator and volunteers introduce the subject matter and challenge to the students, break the students into groups, engage the students to come up with a solution to a sustainability challenge, and prepare and rehearse their final presentation at the Maker Faire.

 Typically, students meet for six weeks, five hours per week, to cover the thirty hours worth of curriculum.
 If the educator can't commit to five hours per week, the program can be extended to more than six weeks.
-For example, if students only meets three hours per week, the program will span over ten weeks to cover the whole thirty hours.
+For example, if students only meet three hours per week, the program will span over ten weeks to cover the whole thirty hours.

 There are multiple ways to raise money to fund your project.
 You can hold a fundraiser or go through a donation platform, which allows individuals to donate directly to public school classroom projects.
 You can also check your organization’s grant policy to see if it’s OK to request a grant to cover the program costs.